 Add a banner at the top or bottom with a significant date, like the day you met.
 This adds a meaningful touch that your BFF will appreciate.

-And if you want to go the extra mile, try a bff kresby lahke.
-It’s a unique and creative way to capture your friendship in a drawing.
+Want to go the extra mile?
+Try a Bff kresby lahke.
+It’s a unique, creative way to capture your friendship in a drawing.

 Remember, the key is to keep it simple and heartfelt.
 Your BFF will love it because it comes from you.